How to Get Paid More as a Project Manager

 Moving to a new company is a major change in your career.
 If you are going to do it, seek out the highest paying project management jobs in your industry and apply for those.

 However, it’s good practice not to make salary the first conversation you have with your interviewer.
-It doesn’t start the relationship well to have your potential new boss think that you are only in it for the cash.
+It doesn’t start the relationship well to have your potential new boss think you are only in it for the cash.

 Think Beyond Salary